-11. Overall, typical interior view of the leachate pond is illustrated in Photograph No. 18.
-The vegetative cover on the interior slopes (north, south, and east) appeared in good and controlled condition.

-- 12. There are three leachate drainpipes (southeast, center, and southwest) on the south slope of the leachate pond.
-Leachate enters the pond from the Cell 1 leachate collection system through a pipe at the southeast corner of the pond (Photograph No.19).
-Leachate was not seen generated at the time of the inspection, but the drain pipe appeared to be functional and no obstruction to flow was noticed.
-Excessive vegetation was seen around the leachate pipe outlet end and in between the riprap (Photograph Nos.
-19 and 20). - 13.
-Photograph No. 21 illustrates the west slope of the pond.
+- 6. Overall, typical interior view of the leachate pond is illustrated in Photographs No. 10 and 11.
+The vegetative cover on the interior slopes (north, south, and east) appeared in good and controlled condition. - 7.
+There are three leachate drainpipes (southeast, center, and southwest) on the south slope of the leachate pond.
+Leachate enters the pond from the Cell 1 leachate collection system through a pipe at the southeast corner of the pond (Photograph No.12).
+Leachate was draining from the pipe at the time of the inspection, but the drain pipe cover appeared to be covered with obstruction by debris and vegetation (Photograph Nos.
+12 and 13). - 8.
+Photograph No. 14 illustrates the west slope of the pond.
 This slope was repaired a few years ago by replacing vegetative cover with a geosynthetic liner.
 The liner appeared in good condition without any damage or displacement.
 The slope appeared in good and stable condition without any sign of failure.